-I play squash regularly with a group of friends.
-We are all about the same standard.
-We virtually take it in turns to win and lose.
+I played squash regularly with a group of friends.
+We were all about the same standard.
+We virtually took it in turns to win or lose.
 Nevertheless, winning feels good.
 The feelings of pleasure and satisfaction that accompany victory are quite natural.

 This is, of course, a trivial example.
 The victory that is at the centre of today’s passages is of a totally different order and significance.
 But even the tiniest and most insignificant victory gives us a taste of its meaning and joy.

 The great victory of God that we read about in the New Testament is foreshadowed in the Old Testament.
 The ultimate victory of God came with the life, death, resurrection and ascension of Jesus and the outpouring of his Spirit who gives you power to live a life of victory.

 Victory of goodnessProverbs 14:5-14

 The ‘fool’ in the book of Proverbs does not mean someone lacking intelligence.
 Rather it means the rebel (especially against God and the laws of decency and justice): ‘the mocker… the foolish… the wicked… the faithless’ (vv.6,7,9,11,14) come to a sticky end (vv.11–14).
 Their path ends in death.

 On the other hand, the book of Proverbs is full of teaching about the importance of righteousness and holiness.
 We read here about ‘a truthful witness… the upright… the good’ (vv.5,9,11,14).

 The implication is that the righteous will in some way outlast death and ‘will flourish’ and be ‘rewarded’ (vv.11–14).
 In other words, they will ultimately be victorious: ‘a moral life is a favoured life’ (v.9b, MSG).

 Lord, help me, by the power of your Holy Spirit, to be faithful in all my ways and do the good works that you have prepared in advance for me to do (Ephesians 2:10).